enricocammarota/pokemon-api/README.md

 - docker-compose.yml

 The file is configured to run the application on port 8801 and therefore will be possible for you to query the API through that port.
+Please run:

 ```bash
 docker-compose up
 ```

+In order to be able to use the API.